Signature of gate-tunable magnetism in graphene grafted with Pt-porphyrins: Samples with superconducting contacts

+We now turn to samples with superconducting electrodes (S/Graphene/S junctions), to exploit the sensitivity of the Josephson current to magnetism.
+Whereas small effects are found in short junctions of length $L$ smaller than the superconducting coherence length $ \xi_S$, (see samples Al1, Al2 and Al3 in supplementary materials), the most spectacular signatures of induced magnetism occur in long junctions for which $L\gg \xi_S $ or equivalently $ \Delta \gg E_{Th}$ (with $\Delta$ the superconducting gap, $E_{Th} =\hbar D/L^2$ the Thouless energy and D the diffusion coefficient).
+This long junction regime can be achieved either with large gap electrodes such as Nb (sample Nb) or with very disordered samples with small $D$ (Ald1 and Ald2).

-We now turn to the low temperature data obtained after cooling the sample at zero gate voltage.
-Fig. 3. compares the evolution of the differential resistance with gate voltage, around 100 mK, before and after deposition of the porphyrins.
-Before deposition, the graphene junction has zero differential resistance at low dc current, in highly doped regions (away from the Dirac point), both for hole and electron doping (Fig. 3a): this is the signature of a Josephson effect, a supercurrent running through the graphene because of the superconducting contacts.
+We first present a 1.2 $\mu m$ long graphene sample connected to Pd/Nb superconducting electrodes (8nm Pd/70nm Nb, sample Nb), with $ \xi_S =$ 30 $nm$.
+Fig. 6 compares the gate voltage dependence of the differential resistance, at 100 mK, before and after porphyrins deposition.
+The resistance of the uncoated graphene junction is zero at low dc current, in highly doped regions (away from the Dirac point), both for hole and electron doping (Fig. 6a) \cite{Heersche},\cite{Komatsu12}: this is the signature of a Josephson effect, a supercurrent running through the graphene because of the superconducting contacts.
 We previously reported that the amplitude of the maximal supercurrent, defined as the junction\rq{}s critical current, is strongly depressed in the region of the Dirac point.
-We attribute this effect to specular reflections of the Andreev pairs on very low carrier density regions (puddles) where the local Fermi energy is lower than the proximity induced superconducting gap (see ref. \cite{Komatsu12} for a detailed discussion of these findings).
-It is clear that at high doping ($V_g>20~V$) the supercurrent exists for both electron and hole doping, as also shown in fig 3c.
-In stark contrast to this {\it bipolar} Josephson effect through pristine graphene (Fig. 3a and 3c), we find that after deposition of the porphyrin molecules, the Josephson current is enhanced in the hole doped region but suppressed in the electron-doped region.
-Only a dip in the differential resistance is visible at low current bias and high positive gate voltage, but no strictly zero resistance (Fig. 3b).
-Fig. 3c, which displays the critical current amplitude as a function of gate voltage, shows how porphyrin deposition turns the behavior from bipolar to unipolar.
+We attribute that effect, observed only in long junctions, to specular reflections of the Andreev pairs on very low carrier density regions (puddles) where the local Fermi energy is smaller than the proximity induced superconducting gap (see \cite{Komatsu12} for a detailed discussion of these findings).
+It is clear that at high doping ($V_g>20~V$) the supercurrent exists for both electron and hole doping, as also shown in fig 6c.
+In stark contrast to this {\it bipolar} Josephson effect through pristine graphene (Fig. 6a and 6c), we find that after deposition of the porphyrins, the Josephson current is enhanced in the hole doped region but suppressed in the electron-doped region.
+Only a dip in the differential resistance is visible at low current and high positive gate voltage, but no strictly zero resistance and no supercurrent(Fig. 6b).
+Fig. 6c, which displays the critical current amplitude as a function of gate voltage, shows this strong asymmetry of the gate voltage dependence of the supercurrent after deposition of the porphyrins.
+The absence of supercurrent in the electron doped region was checked for gate voltages up to 60V.